Go Down Swinging: Main plot

 As Liz Allan is tasked by Harry to protect Stanley, Spider-Man leads the Red Goblin away from his inner circle.
 Norman reveals to Spider-Man he infected some of Peter's friends and family with slivers of the Carnage symbiote which he could send to their brain to kill them.
-However, it turns out that Flash Thompson has figured out Spider-Man's secret identity too and went to May and Mary Jane in order to remove those ticking time bombs.
+However, it turns out that Flash Thompson has figured out Spider-Man's secret identity too and went to May and Mary Jane in order to remove the bombs.
 Flash then takes the fight to Norman and while it appears as if he's gaining the upper hand, it turns out that Norman still has some Green Goblin tech beneath his symbiote and he uses that to electrocute Flash.
 This causes Spider-Man and the Venom symbiote to fly into a rage, sending Osborn flying through several buildings with a single punch.
 Flash begs Peter to calm himself and not let his anger overtake the symbiote.
-Although Peter offers the symbiote to Flash to heal him, the former soldier and bully turned friend refuses the help, stating that Peter needs the symbiote more than he does and that the Anti-Venom symbiote might kill the symbiote.
+Although Peter offers the symbiote to Flash to heal him, he refuses the help, stating that Peter needs the symbiote more than he does and that the Anti-Venom symbiote might kill the symbiote.
 Flash's injuries prove to be fatal and he dies in Spider-Man's arms.

-Spider-Man confronts Norman at Times Square as Red Goblin gains the upper hand.
-Spider-Man manages to hold him off by pointing out that it's not Green Goblin killing the Spider, but rather Carnage and Cletus Kasady.
-Red Goblin is enraged by this and when Peter removes Venom and to challenge him, Norman takes off the symbiote to reveal his old Green Goblin persona.
+Spider-Man confronts Red Goblin at Times Square as the latter gains the upper hand.
+Spider-Man manages to hold him off by pointing out that it's not Green Goblin killing his nemesis, but rather Carnage and Cletus Kasady.
+Red Goblin is enraged by this and when Peter removes the Venom symbiote to challenge him, Norman takes off his symbiote to reveal his old Green Goblin persona.
 Spider-Man manages to take his foe down and when the villain begs the Carnage symbiote to help him, the wall-crawler seemingly destroys it by hitting it with an exploding gas tank.
 However, the Carnage symbiote was attached to Norman when Peter destroyed it, and he wonders what sort of effect that might have had on his old foe's mind.
 Jameson then appears with a gun but Peter persuades Jameson not to shoot him for revenge.
-Norman is last seen incarcerated Ravencroft and believes that Spider-Man is Norman Osborn and he himself is Cletus Kasady.
+Norman, suffering brain-damage as a result of the symbiote's death whilst being partially-bonded to him, is last seen incarcerated at Ravencroft, believing that Spider-Man is Norman Osborn and he himself is Cletus Kasady.